 SECTION 2.
 CLASSIFICATION AND FEES

-2. Member shall not be entitled to vote
+2. Each adult member shall be entitled to one vote.

 SECTION 3.
 DUES

 Membership renewal fees are due on the anniversary of joining.

 a.
 Resignation.
 Any member in good standing may resign from the Association upon written notice to the Board.
 The Association is not obliged to refund any dues to the resigned member.

 b.
 Lapsing.
 A membership will be considered lapsed and automatically terminated if such member’s dues remain unpaid by the end of the month in which they are due.
 No person may vote on any Association business whose dues are unpaid as of the date of that vote.

 c.
 Expulsion.
 A membership may be terminated by expulsion.
 Their recommendation shall be brought to the Board of Directors who must ratify the recommendation for expulsion by a 2/3 vote.

 SECTION 5.
 RIGHTS OF MEMBERS

 The privilege of holding office and voting shall belong to all members in good standing except where specified otherwise in the Rules and Regulations.
 Membership may not be transferred and members shall have no property rights in the property of the Association.